wmorgan/dcos-docs/1.7/overview/architecture.md

 ## 100,000ft view

-In DC/OS, as many operating systems, differentiates between the kernel space, comprising Mesos Masters and Mesos Agents and the user space, spanning System Components (such as Mesos-DNS or Spartan) as well services like Marathon or Spark and processes managed by said services (for example a Marathon application).
+DC/OS, as many operating systems, differentiates between the kernel space, comprising Mesos Masters and Mesos Agents and the user space, spanning System Components (such as Mesos-DNS or Spartan) as well services like Marathon or Spark and processes managed by said services (for example a Marathon application).

 ![DC/OS architecture 100,000ft view](img/dcos-architecture-100000ft.png)